icon cross Understanding Snoring: Causes, Effects and Treatment Options

 Nasal irrigation: If you have nasal congestion, try using a saline nasal spray, a nasal irrigator or a humidifier to keep your nasal passages open and reduce snoring.
 The SinuPulse Elite Nasal Irrigator uses a natural saline solution to clear your sinuses and nasal passages in minutes.

 Humidification: Dry air can irritate the tissues in your throat and lead to snoring.
 Using a humidifier can help keep the air moist and reduce snoring.
-If you suffer from Sleep Apnoea and use a CPAP machine, a compatible humidifier can be added to your therapy depending on the device you use.

 Snoring and Sleep Apnoea